gridscale/terraform-provider-gridscale/website/docs/r/storage.html.md

     * `password_type` - (Optional) (one of plain, crypt) Required if password is set (ignored for private templates and public Windows templates).

     * `sshkeys` - (Optional) (array of any - minItems: 0) Public Linux templates only!
-The UUIDs of SSHkeys to install for the root user.
+The UUIDs of SSH keys to install for the root user.

     * `hostname` - (Optional) The hostname of the installed server (ignored for private templates and public windows templates).